-Our goal is to design and make bespoke disability products to meet your exact need.
-Our custom made disability equipment service is for those who can’t find what they are looking for anywhere else on the market.
+Our custom made equipment service is for those who can’t find what they are looking for anywhere else on the market.

-We can make adaptions and modifications to existing products and repair damaged equipment as well as custom-designing and manufacturing bespoke disability products to meet a variety of needs.
+We can make adaptions and modifications to existing products as well as custom-designing and manufacturing bespoke disability products to meet a variety of needs.

 Our goal is to address needs such as communication, the ability to enjoy leisure activities, bathing or staying safe.
 Our bespoke disability product designs open doors to new opportunities – in education, in improved quality of life, or just by making everyday activities simpler.

 We understand that whilst the resulting equipment is important, the appearance matters too.
 That’s why we’ll always offer you and your child a chance to specify a particular colour, style or finish – to ensure that the equipment is as individual as the young person using it.

 “Thank you so much for the fantastic bath seat you so kindly made for Ella.
 It really has made such a difference to bathing her, and is something we are incredibly greatful for on a daily basis!
 You put so much care and attention into both the design and creation, and really have created something that has perfectly solved a very specific problem.
 You were always so kind and enthusiastic, and made Ella feel very comfortable and special in a world where others are not always able to do no matter how hard they try.”
 Georgina, Ella’s Mum

 Applying for a custom-made product is simple.
 Once your Project Request Form is received it won’t be long before you receive a response.

 Your completed Project Request Form will be discussed at our Project Referral Committee and one of the following decisions will be made: